Onnesok/bracu_chicken/README.md

 - **Backgrounds:** Change in settings or via `BackgroundProvider`
 - **Characters:** Select from the character selection screen
 - **Levels:** Choose difficulty/level from the level selection screen
+- **Control Buttons:** Customize button positions and layout
+- **Persistent Button Settings:** Save button positions across app restarts

+## Setup Instructions

+1. **Assets:**
+   - Place your background image at `assets/images/background.png`.
+   - Ensure all other required images (chicken sprites, parallax layers, etc.) are in the correct `assets/images/` subfolders.
+   - Update your `pubspec.yaml` to include all asset paths.

+2. **Dependencies:**
+   - This project uses [Flame](https://pub.dev/packages/flame), [Provider](https://pub.dev/packages/provider), and [shared_preferences](https://pub.dev/packages/shared_preferences).
+   - Make sure to run `flutter pub get` after cloning or updating dependencies.

+3. **Persistent Button Settings:**
+   - Button positions are stored using `SharedPreferences`.
+   - No extra setup is needed; settings are saved automatically when you tap Save or Reset in the Button Settings screen.

+4. **Running the Game:**
+   - Run with `flutter run` on your preferred device or emulator.
+   - Use the in-game settings to adjust controls and other preferences.

 ## Testing
 - Basic widget test included in `test/widget_test.dart`